 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-The new no-annual-fee cash back Mastercard, which is now available for applications, combines a set of rotating bonus categories with an additional trio of fixed bonus categories: 5% cash back on travel purchased through Chase Ultimate Rewards, 3% cash back on dining (including takeout and delivery) and 3% cash back at drugstores.
+This no-annual-fee cash back Mastercard combines a set of rotating bonus categories with an additional trio of fixed bonus categories: 5% cash back on travel purchased through Chase Ultimate Rewards, 3% cash back on dining (including takeout and delivery) and 3% cash back at drugstores.

 Chase Freedom Flex card holders also earn 5% cash back on up to $1,500 in purchases in bonus categories that rotate each quarter.
-Sample categories include gas, groceries and purchases at Amazon, but each quarter’s categories will be different.
+Sample categories include gas, streaming services and purchases at Amazon, but each quarter’s categories are different.
 The rotating categories must be activated each quarter.